How much is a Tesla? All Tesla models & prices in 2020

 - Non-refundable order fee: When you buy a Tesla, there is a $100 non-refundable order fee that is charged in addition to the sticker price.

 - Destination fee: You’ll have to pay a $1,125 destination fee for the delivery of your vehicle.
-However, to be fair, all car makers charge a destination fee of about the same amount.
+Most car makers charge a destination of about this much.

 - Documentation fee: This will cost you an extra $75.
 Again, this is a relatively typical amount to pay when buying a car.

-- Taxes and fees: These, of course, apply to any car that you purchase.
-Model 3 buyers report paying between $4,500 and $5,000 in taxes and fees.
+- Taxes and fees: Model 3 buyers report paying between $4,500 and $5,000 in taxes and fees.
 You should expect to pay more if you buy a Model X or Model S.

-- Home charging station (optional): All Tesla cars come equipped with a Tesla Mobile Connector, which can give your car up to 30 miles of range.
+- Home charging station (optional): All Tesla cars come equipped with a Tesla Mobile Connector, which can give your car up to 30 miles of range an hour.
 However, Tesla recommends the more powerful Tesla Wall Connector; it’ll cost you $500 to buy one, and a few hundred dollars more to get it installed professionally.
 [Read more: Tesla charging options].

 The good news is that the refundable $1,000 reservation fee and $2,500 order deposit that Tesla used to charge on all cars was dropped in 2019.